 However, I feel perhaps too many of us use this realisation as an excuse to disengage from an opportunity to evaluate our potential improvement.
 It’s easier to say there’s a fault that lies in someone else’s perception than in us but such shouldn’t result in justifying our need for improvement as unnecessary.
 Perhaps we could all spend a little less energy being offended and invest that into self-reflection.
 Let both theoretical perp and victim become better in such situations.

-Perhaps too often we all use the fact that ‘a judge can never perceive perfectly’ as an excuse to hate the judge for their short-sighted perception and lack of “diversification appreciation” instead of using the experience as an opportunity to self-evaluate whether, independent of how right or wrong their judgement call is.
+Perhaps too often we all use the fact that ‘a judge can never perceive perfectly’ as an excuse to hate the judge for their short-sighted perception and lack of “diversification appreciation” instead of using the experience as an opportunity to self-evaluate, independent of how right or wrong their judgement call is.

 Step 5.
 Let’s contrast